"It is only one who is thoroughly acquainted with the evils of war that can thoroughly understand the profitable way of carrying it on.

 - Claymore gives us Miria for the Claymores and Isley for the Abyssal Ones.
 However, since this is Claymore even the strategists are Genius Bruisers that can curbstomp you into jam if they feel so inclined.

 - Armin in Attack on Titan is one of the physically weakest characters in the Survey Corps, but eventually finds himself in this role to make up for it.

 - This role was shared frequently among the Z-Fighters.
-Goku played this role most of the time in the early arcs Dragon Ball, the role then switched to Piccolo, Krillin and Vegeta during the Saiyan Arc, Namek Arc and Frieza Arc, before Piccolo took this role completely from the Frieza Arc to the majority of the Buu Arc, with Vegeta reclaiming the role in the final portion of the Buu Arc.
+Goku played this role most of the time in the early arcs of Dragon Ball, with Matser Roshi and Bulma occasionally taking the role.
+The role is then switched to Piccolo, Krillin and Vegeta during the Saiyan Arc, Namek Arc and Frieza Arc, before Piccolo took this role completely from the Frieza Arc to the majority of the Buu Arc, with Vegeta reclaiming the role in the final portion of the Buu Arc.